 Prenatal yoga is not like regular yoga.
 Changes to both the type and intensity of postures become necessary after conception.
 During pregnancy, hormonal changes loosen the ligaments of the lower back and pelvic region to allow expansion during labour.
 This increases the flexibility means we have to be conscious of over stretching which will do more harm than good.
 Doing regular prenatal yoga sessions with a fully qualified instructor can help to strengthen and stabilise the joints, hips and areas that become most venerable in pregnancy.

 What you can expect to learn in our Prenatal Course

 1. Breathing techniques

 You will learn to inhale and exhale slowly through the nose.
-You will practice several breathing techniques and learn to make deep sounds such as humming or grunting.
+You will practice several breathing techniques.
 This will help you reduce and better manage the shortness of breath during pregnancy.
 It will also be helpful during labour.